WICG/indexed-db-observers/EXPLAINER.md

 ### What realm are the change objects coming from?
 All changes (the keys and values) are structured cloneable, and are cloned from IDB.
 So they are not coming from a different realm.

+### Why not use events?
+This was the initial plan, but we moved away from this because:
+ 1. There isn't a clear 'target' that makes sense when dealing with cross-context changes.
+ 2. There isn't a mechanism to provide options.
+ 3. Propogation doesn't really happen/isn't needed, as well as other event features.
+ 4. It adds an extra layer that isn't needed.